Research alliance on Adaptive Polymer Gels with Model-Network Structure will close a gap in the German research landscape

 5 June 2019

 Superabsorbent materials in baby diapers and soft contact lenses seem to be worlds apart but have one thing in common: They are made of polymer gels that are permeable to certain substances.
 Soft contact lenses, for instance, must allow the delivery of ions and oxygen to the cornea, which means that they need to ensure the transport of both hydrophilic and hydrophobic molecules.
 Similarly, polymer gels that swell in different fluids and that are therefore permeable to a variety of substances can potentially be used as membranes in fuel cells or in antimicrobial coatings.
 However, to make this truly useful, we need to understand the nanostructure and microstructure of these polymer gels so that we know exactly what they are capable of.
 A new alliance of six German research institutions is going to investigate this aspect over the coming years.
-The German Research Foundation (DFG) has given its approval to the new Research Unit 2811 on Adaptive Polymer Gel with Controlled Network Structure and will be funding it to the tune of some EUR 2 million over the next three years.
+The German Research Foundation (DFG) has given its approval to the new Research Unit 2811 on Adaptive Polymer Gel with Model-Network Structure and will be funding it to the tune of some EUR 2 million over the next three years.

 A perfect blend of the research expertise at six centers